-- (i) Sufficiency of evidence is the measure of the quantity of evidence. - (ii) Appropriateness of evidence is the measure of the quality of evidence.

-Exception-A response that indicates a difference between information requested to be confirmed, or contained in the entity's records, and information provided by the confirming party.

-Experienced auditor-An individual (whether internal or external to the firm) who has practical audit experience, and a reasonable understanding of:

-(a) Audit processes;

-- (b) SLAuSs and applicable legal and regulatory requirements; - (c) The business environment in which the entity operates; and - (d) Auditing and financial reporting issues relevant to the entity's industry. - Expert- (see Auditor's expert and Management's expert) - Expertise-Skills, knowledge and experience in a particular field. - External confirmation-Audit evidence obtained as a direct written response to the auditor from a third party (the confirming party), in paper form, or by electronic or other medium. - External information source-An external individual or organization that provides information that has been used by the entity in preparing the financial statements, or that has been obtained by the auditor as audit evidence, when such information is suitable for use by a broad range of users.
-When information has been provided by an individual or organization acting in the capacity of a management's expert, service organization18, or auditor's expert19 the individual or organization is not considered an external information source with respect to that particular information. - †External inspections-Inspections or investigations, undertaken by an external oversight authority, related to the firm's system of quality management or engagements performed by the firm. - Fair presentation framework (see Applicable financial reporting framework and General purpose framework) - Financial statements-A structured representation of historical financial information, including disclosures, intended to communicate an entity's economic resources or obligations at a point in time, or the changes therein for a period of time, in accordance with a financial reporting framework.
+- (i) Sufficiency of evidence is the measure of the quantity of evidence. - (ii) Appropriateness of evidence is the measure of the quality of evidence. - Exception-A response that indicates a difference between information requested to be confirmed, or contained in the entity's records, and information provided by the confirming party. - Experienced auditor-An individual (whether internal or external to the firm) who has practical audit experience, and a reasonable understanding of: - (a) Audit processes; - (b) SLAuSs and applicable legal and regulatory requirements; - (c) The business environment in which the entity operates; and - (d) Auditing and financial reporting issues relevant to the entity's industry. - Expert-(see Auditor's expert and Management's expert) - Expertise-Skills, knowledge and experience in a particular field. - External confirmation-Audit evidence obtained as a direct written response to the auditor from a third party (the confirming party), in paper form, or by electronic or other medium.

+Fair presentation framework -(see Applicable financial reporting framework and General purpose framework)

+Financial statements-A structured representation of historical financial information, including disclosures, intended to communicate an entity's economic resources or obligations at a point in time, or the changes therein for a period of time, in accordance with a financial reporting framework.
 The term "financial statements" ordinarily refers to a complete set of financial statements as determined by the requirements of the applicable financial reporting framework, but can also refer to a single financial statement.
 Disclosures comprise explanatory or descriptive information, set out as required, expressly permitted or otherwise allowed by the applicable financial reporting framework, on the face of a financial statement, or in the notes, or incorporated therein by cross-reference.